teja8978544942/RiskIt-e-3d-website/README.md

 6.  **Fully Responsive Design:**
     *   The entire website, including the complex 3D scenes, is designed to work flawlessly on all device sizes.
     *   On mobile, the navigation collapses into a sleek, slide-out menu for a clean and user-friendly experience.

+---

+## How to Deploy

+The best way to deploy this Next.js application is with **Vercel**, the company that created Next.js.

+1. Push your code to a public GitHub repository using the steps I provided earlier.
+2. Go to [vercel.com](https://vercel.com/) and sign up with your GitHub account.
+3. Import your GitHub repository into Vercel.
+4. Add your `RESEND_API_KEY` and `FORM_TO_EMAIL` as Environment Variables in the Vercel project settings.
+5. Click **Deploy**.
+Vercel will automatically build and deploy your site, providing you with a live URL to add to the top of this README.